rademacher-p/stats-learn/Documentation/journal/doro_notes.md

 - [x] dirac vs kron, use diff. font!? partial delta?
   - A: Left for now.
 Maybe set subscripts for Dirac?
 Index subscripts for Kronecker, or maybe use Iverson bracket instead?

 # 4.2
 - [ ] **divide by dirac zero**!?
   - Make PDF/delta(0) into CDF(x)-CDF(x-)??
+  - *Exclusion of conditional continuous RP* forms won't eliminate delta(0)!
+    - Appearance of delta(0) terms seem to happen naturally (see eq 4.30) even without new DEP work
+    - Same in cond. risk via PDF estimate variance (see my notes)
+  - CDF difference mod *wouldn't synergize with discrete* (general non-numeric) forms...
+  - **Use of Kronecker to avoid delta(0) requires Dirac-to-Kron assumption in eq.
+4.6!!**
+    - If divide by delta(0) is wrong, so is that equivalence...
+  - **Consider going back to counts for marginal, avoids lots of delta(0)?
+Also removes much of the discrete/continuous form difference??**
+    - Fails to address continuous conditionals for Dirichlet??
   - My approach use (https://mathoverflow.net/questions/273965/was-there-ever-proposed-a-theory-where-the-value-of-dirac-delta-at-zero-had-mean)
-  - Appearance of delta(0) terms seem to happen naturally (see eq 4.30)

 - [x] dirac amplitude doesn't necessarily tend to infinity, think sinc func?
   - A: Is this accurate?
 Infinitesimal support seems to necessitate infinite amplitude.
 Sinc func example must be scaled up!?